 Exhibit C, Cost Proposal Template, must be completed and submitted.
 If awarded a Master Agreement, the proposed rates will remain in effect for the initial two-year term for each location where the Proposer is able to provide the requested services.

-For each location where service can be provided, Proposer must: (a) indicate if same day pickup and drop off can be provided or if the drop off will be next day delivery; (b) provide the per month Base Rate for each location to a delivery point within 5, 10, 15, and 20 mile radiuses with a delivery schedule of 1, 2 3, 4, and 5 times a week; and (c) indicate if there are any additional costs, including any additional cost for unscheduled pickups which may be applied and provide a description of the cost.
+For each location where service can be provided, Proposer must: (a) provide the per month Base Rate for delivery to a central cash vault for each location with a delivery schedule of 1, 2 3, 4, 5 times a week and an off-day service pickup and delivery; and (b) indicate if there are any additional costs which may be applied and provide a description of the cost.

 The monthly Base Rates must include all costs, except for itemized fees that have been included in the “Additional Fees” section of the Cost Proposal.
 Cost for supplies will be included in the monthly rate, unless itemized supplies and costs are included in the Additional Fees” section of the Cost Proposal.